SamMolokanov/console_draw/Readme.md

 ### Rectangle

 Rectangle figure uses Line figures as edges to generate points.
 Input parameters for a rectangle are coordinates of an upper left and a lower right corners.

+### Circle

+Circle figure generates points by [algorithm of Bresenham](https://en.wikipedia.org/wiki/Bresenham%27s_line_algorithm) for raster image.
+Input parameters for a circle are coordinates of the center and radius.

 ### Canvas